ShivaniThadiyan/app-modernization-doc/README.md

 * In Exercise 8 - Task 1 - Step 4 - Users open the solution file,after opening the solution file, it will show one error, users should ignore and can continue.

-* Exercise 9 - Task 3 - Users can deploy the web and verifying it.
+* Exercise 9 - Task 3 - Users can deploy the web app and verifying it.
 It will only publish the web app.
 Users have to skip steps 6-8.

 # Notes to Instructors / Proctors